CTS 204P And CTS 204P Steel vs M390 Steel

 I was going to take the knife apart anyway the lock up on it is a little bit later than my ass

 90 are military.
 But that’s fine it’s you know a little under fifty percent that’s fine with me I got no problem with that that works.
 So I think the build quality is good spyderco always gets a right with the jumping they always get it right with the g10 this is a model that I was looking forward to.
 So I’ll need to retrofire it and sharpen it.
 I’m not sure if I’m going to retrofire it.
 I got to check the angle that this is at and go from there make a decision.
 I don’t know whether or not.
-I’m going to use his knife and testing but I know that I’m going to carry it and I know that it’s going to be a user so I’m not you know I’m not sending anything inside.
+I’m going to take knife and testing but I know that I’m going to carry it and I know that it’s going to be a user so I’m not you know I’m not sending anything inside.
 I’m not saying anything this.

 Now I am trying to describe why we are choosing CTS 204p